platelet-app/platelet/CONTRIBUTING.md

 ## Creating a primary admin user

 TODO: This process should be streamlined either with a GitHub action or using the supporting CDK.
-These instructions are subject to change.
+These instructions are subject to change (issue #270 on GitHub).

 Before you can log in, you must create a primary admin user.